anisotropi4/siskin/README.md

 Aggregate these sub-regions to create new centroid point and associate Voronoi polygons layers bounded by the East-Midlands geography.
 Voronoi polygons are created using the pysal `voronoi_frames` implementation

+## clusters2

+Adjust the 1024 sub-region boundaries from the prior KMeans clustering to remove internal features, such as rivers, at a distance of about 1km from the outer geographic boundary, and the associated centroid points to sit within these boundaries.

+Identify and aggregate sub-regions with a population > 10,000 up to a centroid distance of about 64km to form 45 grouped urban population centres using the `sklearn` `AgglomerativeClustering` algorith.
+This recursively merges pair of clusters of sample data up to a maximum linkage distance.

+Use the Python Spacial Analysis Library `Delaunay` algorithm to create a Delaunay network to connect between the 1024 centroid with edges pruned to sit within the region boundary.
+This provides edges to connect the urban population centres in the next step.

+Create a second shortest path Delaunay network between the 45 grouped urban population centres and using edges connecting the pruned 1024 node sub-region network.

+Calculate the transport demand edge-weight from the product of the source and target population between the 45 grouped urban population centres divided by edge length.

+Recursively apply the `NetworkX` network analysis `preflow_push` algorith to calculate a shortest-path network edge weight as follows:

+* Use the `preflow_push` algorith to calculate maximum single-commodity flow between each pair of the 45 grouped urban population centres
+* Sum these directional flow values to calculate total flow between the 45 grouped urban population
+* Sum the directed flow to calculate the undirected flow value
+* Sum the flow across each shared edge in the shortest-path network

+The TEMPRO model predicts 12.47M total number of trips per day and 2.94M total number of trips at AM peak (07:00-10:00) in 2050.
+The expected passenger flow is then scaled as a fraction of the total trips per day and per hour of the total sum of the edge flow weights.

 # Notes